Magnetic hard-direction ordering in anisotropic Kondo systems: Reorientation as a resonance effect

-{\it Reorientation as a resonance effect.---} Treating the exchange between the impurity and the conduction electrons perturbatively, we can think of the local moment as being dressed with particle-hole fluctuations.
+Treating the exchange between the impurity and the conduction electrons perturbatively, we can think of the local moment as being dressed with particle-hole fluctuations.
 If we trace out the conduction electrons with respect to the Gibbs thermal ensemble, we obtain the renormalized energies of the dressed $S=1$ impurity with quantum number $m_S=m$,

 where the $l$-sum is constrained by $1\le|m+l|\le 2$, $J_{\gamma}=J$ and $n(\epsilon )=1/[1+\exp(\epsilon/T)]$ is the Fermi function.
 In the limits $\alpha \ll 1$ and $\Lambda \gg T$, this expression evaluates to